 - Read the System Documentation series of pages

 - This should put you into a position where you can contribute a number of changes to the system documentation.

 - The team will review your contributions for you.
 It’s important that you apply the documentation team style guide.
-You will slowly learn to work with DocBook, Bazaar and Launchpad.
+You will slowly learn to work with Mallard, Bazaar and Launchpad.

-To fully join the team which writes the Wiki documentation:
+To fully join the team which writes the Community Help Wiki:

 - simply read the Wiki Guide

 - and get started on the wiki.

 - Once you made significant contributions to the help wiki by way of edits to pages, you demonstrate an understanding of the issues that can arise from deleting and renaming pages, and how to avoid them.

 - Also consider joining our mailing list or the #ubuntu-doc irc channel on the Freenode network.